-If you are currently at a fairly decent body weight, maybe wanting to lose 10-25 pounds, you should eat 0.7 - 1.0 grams per pound of bodyweight.
-So are example from above of the 150 pound person, they would eat somewhere between 105 - 150grams of protein a day.
+If you are currently at a fairly decent body weight, (wanting to lose 10-25 pounds), you should eat 0.7 - 1.0 grams per pound of bodyweight.
+So our example from above of the 150 pound person, they would eat somewhere between 105 - 150grams of protein a day.

-Again, we want a 5-10 gram difference so this person could say I am going to eat 125-135grams per day and be in a good place to retain muscle while they track their macros for weight loss.
+Again, we want a 5-10 gram difference so they could aim to eat 125-135grams per day and be in a good place to retain muscle while they track their macros for weight loss.